-- Section 3.5.4.1 Traditional Credit Requirements: Added clarifying language than the minimum 3 trade lines may be open or closed accounts. - Section 3.5.4.6 Payment of Derogatory Items: Changed to allow derogatory items be paidin-full at or before loan closing. - Section 3.5.5.2 Lease Payments: Added clarifying language by re-stating requirements of Section 3.5.5.1 that lease payments must be included in DTI regardless of the number of remaining payments. - Section 3.5.5.2 Student Loans: Expanded to allow student loan monthly payments to be excluded from DTI if paid by co-signer or employer. - Section 3.6.1.2 Condos: Added that non-warrantable condos considered on a case-bycase basis if submitted via Non-Delegated Underwriting. - Section 3.6.1.6 Acreage: Increased maximum acreage to 20 acres and > 20 acres require Non-Delegated Underwriting MI submission and maximum 50% land-to-value ratio. - Section 3.6.1.7 Manufactured Homes: Added clarifying language by re-stating requirements of Section 3.13.1 that manufactured homes are limited to Primary Residence or Second Home. - Section 3.6.7 Appraisal Review: Added a new section defining appraisal review requirements for appraisals submitted with a Fannie Mae Collateral Underwriter® score of <= 2.5 for Non-AUS or manually underwritten loans. - Section 3.13.3 Non AUS Affordable Lending: Added Co-ops to the eligible property types at 97% LTV; and added minimum reserves from Section 3.4.7.2 to matrix. - Section 4.3 Submission Methods: Updated National MI's system to AXIS; updated the electronic delivery section regarding the direct interface to order MI from an LOS; added link to National MI's list of LOS technology partners; added reference to ShareFile; and removed the Fax transmission method.

-Sections 2.2.13 and 3.6.7 Appraisal Review: Added clarifying language related to appraisal review requirements.

-Sections 1.3 Insured Originator Approval and 2.1.4 Comprehensive Credit Assessment: Added that a Section 2 AUS eligible loan originated under a GSE HFA variance permitting 4% IPCs does not require National MI's prior approval provided the requirements of Section 1.3 are met.
+EFFECTIVE DATE REVISION SUMMARY 5.15.2017 Version 2.8 (cont'd): Section 3.5.4.1 Traditional Credit Requirements: Added clarifying language than the minimum 3 trade lines may be open or closed accounts.
+Section 3.5.4.6 Payment of Derogatory Items: Changed to allow derogatory items be paid-in-full at or before loan closing.
+Section 3.5.5.2 Lease Payments: Added clarifying language by re-stating requirements of Section 3.5.5.1 that lease payments must be included in DTI regardless of the number of remaining payments.
+Section 3.5.5.2 Student Loans: Expanded to allow student loan monthly payments to be excluded from DTI if paid by co-signer or employer.
+Section 3.6.1.2 Condos: Added that non-warrantable condos considered on a case-by-case basis if submitted via Non-Delegated Underwriting.
+Section 3.6.1.6 Acreage: Increased maximum acreage to 20 acres and > 20 acres require Non-Delegated Underwriting MI submission and maximum 50% land-to-value ratio.
+Section 3.6.1.7 Manufactured Homes: Added clarifying language by re-stating requirements of Section 3.13.1 that manufactured homes are limited to Primary Residence or Second Home.
+Section 3.6.7 Appraisal Review: Added a new section defining appraisal review requirements for appraisals submitted with a Fannie Mae Collateral Underwriter score of <= 2.5 for Non-AUS or manually underwritten loans.
+Section 3.13.3 Non AUS Affordable Lending: Added Co-ops to the eligible property types at 97% LTV; and added minimum reserves from Section 3.4.7.2 to matrix.
+Section 4.3 Submission Methods: Updated National MI's system to AXIS; updated the electronic delivery section regarding the direct interface to order MI from an LOS; added link to National MI's list of LOS technology partners; added reference to ShareFile; and removed the Fax transmission method.
+7.1.2017 Version 2.9: Sections 2.2.13 and 3.6.7 Appraisal Review: Added clarifying language related to appraisal 8.22.2017 review requirements.
+Version 3.0: Sections 1.3 Insured Originator Approval and 2.1.4 Comprehensive Credit Assessment: Added that a Section 2 AUS eligible loan originated under a GSE HFA variance permitting 4% IPCs does not require National MI's prior approval provided the requirements of Section 1.3 are met.
+8.28.2017 Version 3.1: Section 1.3 Insured Originator Approval: Removed the requirement that qualifying incomes to limited to 20% of the ANM for leave originated under a CCE UEA version of the ANM for leave originated under a CCE UEA version of the ANM for leave originated under a CCE UEA version of the ANM for leave originated under a CCE UEA version of the ANM for leave originated under a CCE UEA version of the ANM for leave originated under a CCE UEA version of the ANM for leave or a complete or a comple